Jana Lund

-Jana Lund (born Johanna Cozette Ekelund; August 28, 1933 – July 20, 1991) was an American model, actress, and singer.
+Jana Lund (born Johanna Cozette Ekelund; August 28, 1933 – July 20, 1991) was an American actress, model, and singer.
 She began her career as a young child actor.
 She had numerous roles on television shows and supporting roles in various films.

 Early life

 Lund was born in Los Angeles to a family of actors.
 Her younger sister was Caryll Ann Ekelund, who appeared in the Shirley Temple film The Blue Bird and died of burns from fire before the film's release.
 She also had five older brothers.

 Jana Ekelund attended Marymount College for a year and College of the Pacific for a year.